 and Lord Subhadra are kept away from public view, for a period of fifteen days,

 and all the daily rites in the Shreemandira are suspended.
-According to Skanda Purana
+According to Skanda

-as Alarnath Dev, at the Alarnath temple in Brahmagiri, which
+this time manifests as Alarnath Dev, at the Alarnath temple in Brahmagiri, which

 Due to ritualistic bathing using 108 vessels(suna garas) of water, there is a

 popular belief that the deities get fever and the their idols get discoloured.